Vertmo/esp8266-arduino-port/README.md

 ## Implementation step
 * Step 1: putting everything in (60Mo on disk): .text segment too big when linking with OMicroB...
+* Step 2: remove some network libraries (44Mo on disk): .text still too big.
+I'll have to reduce the size of *arducore.a* which is linked entirely in the final executable.
+* Step 3: with some compile optimizations, it seems to work.
+We'll see if we can reintroduce network libs later on.